TheLazyTomcat/SII_Decrypt/readme.txt

 This library is designed to decrypt SII files that are used as a primary mean of storing save data in truck games developed by SCS Software.
 It was tested on saves from Euro Truck Simulator 2 and American Truck Simulator.
-The project is primarily developed in Delphi 7 Personal and Lazarus 1.4.4 and therefore can be compiled by those development tools.
+The project is primarily developed in Delphi 7 Personal and Lazarus 1.6.x (FPC 3.x) and therefore can be compiled by those development tools.
 But it should be also possible to compile it in newer versions of mentioned tools/compilers.
 All main parts can be compiled into both 32bit and 64bit binaries.

 WARNING - Current versions of ETS2 and ATS are no longer storing their saves as